 Keep accurate and complete records of feed fed and milk produced.
 They help you learn how much it costs to raise your calf, and show profit or loss on your producing cow.
-Records kept for several years will indicate your progress with the dairy project and other 4-H Club activities.
+Records kept for several years will be a good story of your progress with the dairy project and other 4-H Club activities.